 Finally decided that your fitness pants aren’t quite holding up to the rough and tumble of the climbing wall?
 Realised that those cotton leggings you’ve been rocking at the crag are no longer cutting it?
 Nope, there is absolutely no appropriate place for slightly see-through leggings, least of all on the rock!
-If this sounds like you then it might be time to upgrade and grab yourself a pair of women’s rock climbing pants.
+If this sounds like you then it might be time to upgrade and grab yourself a pair of the best women’s rock climbing pants out there in 2023.

 Though hiking pants and leggings will do a decent job in most rock climbing scenarios, they often don’t offer the same levels of mobility, stretch, comfort and, let’s be honest, style.
 Women’s climbing pants, however, are designed to provide a ton of unrestricted movement, loads of durability and comfort, and are just much more aesthetically appealing and fun than hiking pants.

 For more info on what to wear climbing, read our guide to rock climbing clothing.

 I’ve had the chance to test out some wonderfully colourful and incredibly comfortable women’s climbing pants and leggings this year.
 The kind of pants that are as practical for climbing as they are head-turning!
 The kind of pants that are also suitable for everyday life, hiking, fitness and general wear.

 - Things to consider when choosing climbing pants

 - Features of the best women’s climbing pants